harshadk99/flareguard/README.md

 - **Compliance Reporting** - Pre-built reports for common frameworks (NIST, ISO, CIS)
 - **Automated Remediation** - One-click fixes for common security issues

-This vision represents where we're heading, and we welcome community contributions to help make it a reality!
+We welcome community contributions to help make this vision a reality!

 ## How It Works